noamhoffer/academic-kickstart/content/home/research.md

 ## Work in progress
 - "Collective Hope and Political Activism"
-- “Kant’s Regulative Essentialism and the Unknowability of Real Essences”
+- “A Norm-Expressivist Account of Kant’s Regulative Ideas”

 ## Dissertation
 Title: Kant's Theoretical Conception of God